vuhoang1608/191-Jonathan-Hoang-Tran/Basic-commit/readme.md

 5. What does git status look like now?
 Display the file that changed

 6. What does git status look like now?
-Change the file again
-Make a commit
+   Changes to be committed:
+  (use "git reset HEAD <file>..." to unstage)

+        modified:   readme.md

-What does the status look like now?
+7. What does the status look like now?
 The log?
-Commit the newest change
+   $ git status
+	On branch master
+	Your branch is ahead of 'origin/master' by 3 commits.
+  	(use "git push" to publish your local commits)

+	nothing to commit, working tree clean